When you’re sending electronic documents, capturing an electronic signature is a vital component that you shouldn’t overlook.

-DocuSign and SignNow vary on the solution options that they offer, at both the small business and the enterprise level.
+The support options of DocuSign and SignNow vary at both the small business and the enterprise level.

-From the small business perspective, SignNow goes above and beyond what DocuSign has to offer simply because they offer a live-chat agent who can guide you to resources, raise tickets, and assist with support.
+From a small business perspective, SignNow goes above and beyond what DocuSign has to offer simply because the company offers a live-chat agent who can guide you to resources, raise tickets, and assist with support.

-You don’t need to call phone support or send off to email support.
+You don’t need to call phone support or send a message via email support.
 You just open the chat window and start typing.

 If you’re looking for more personalized help as a standard solution, you won’t find much here.